 Susan’s swims are remarkable as she swims in some extremely difficult bodies of water with strong, unpredictable currents.
 She is one of few who is able to manage such cold temperatures for such long periods of time.
 What is extraordinary however, is that she does this with Multiple Sclerosis, and for her community.
 From the start, Susan has inspired people around the world with MS and other disabilities to challenge themselves and be fit.

 As a Special Olympic coach Susan has worked with her athletes to aspire to and achieve excellence.
-She recently coached and escorted 6 developmentally disabled adults to a successful 35km English Channel style relay swim in Lake Cowichan.
+In 2018 she coached and escorted 6 developmentally disabled adults to a successful 35km English Channel style relay swim in Lake Cowichan.
+This year she coached that same group through a 20km relay swim in the Great Bear Rainforest.
+She also coached Meliah Motchman, a 27 year-old with Down Syndrome, to complete a 5 kilometer swim at a local lake.

 Susan continues to take on these ultra-challenging marathon swims and lead by example for people who are more often told they can’t or should not.
 She is a both a leader who has had significant impact on the disabled community and inspirational swimmer to people with (and without) special needs in the sport of Marathon Swimming.